fvtt-fria-ligan/morkborg-foundry-vtt/implementation-notes.md

 ## Creating a character
   * Create a new Actor of type *character*.
 By default, a new character will have the *Adventurer* class (a fancier name for the default classless character).
   * If desired, drag a different Class from the *Classes* compendium folder onto your sheet.
   * If needed, use the RollTables in the *Character Creation* RollTable compendium folder.
-E.g., for the d6+d12+d12+weapon+armor rolls for a default classless character.
+E.g., for the "You are what you own" starting equipment rolls, or for various class-specific random items.
   * Drag out any needed equipment/items from the various compendium folders.
-    * The *Class Items* compendium folder has various class-specific gear found in optional class' abilities, like the Fanged Deserter's bit attack.
+    * The *Class Items* compendium has various class-specific gear found in optional class' abilities, like the Fanged Deserter's bite attack.
+    * The *Class Feats* compendium has various class-specific special abilities, like Gutterborn Scum's specialities.
   * Manually roll and update your abilities and hit points.
   * Equip some items on your *Treasure* tab, and they'll show up for use on your *Violence* tab.
   * Go kill stuff!